What Is Antidepressant Withdrawal?

 Treatment For Antidepressant Withdrawal

 Detox is the first step to quitting antidepressants.
 Treatment then can progress to involve therapy and counseling.
 Counselors can help users understand and move past the underlying causes of their depression.

-Sometimes, people taking antidepressants also abuse drugs like alcohol and marijuana if their medication isn’t working.
+Sometimes, people taking antidepressants also abuse drugs like alcohol and Marijuana if their medication isn’t working.
 Polydrug use like this can worsen symptoms of depression and increase the risk of addiction.
-If you need help giving up antidepressants and/or another substance, contact an addiction specialist today.
+If you need help giving up antidepressants or another substance, contact a treatment provider for rehab-related help today.